Types of Modular Kitchen Materials

 Pro tip: If you’re going for an MDF kitchen, you can always go for BWR ply for the cabinets below the sink.

-This is the cheapest material available in the market, it is made from sawdust and waste wood which is one reason why people question its quality.
-Since this material is not light it cannot hold onto more weight as is suitable where the kitchen is used for light cooking only.
+Cheapest material available in the market, particle board is made from sawdust and waste wood which is one reason why people question its quality.
+Since this material is not light it cannot hold onto more weight.
+It is suitable where the kitchen is used for light cooking only.

 If you’re looking for an enduring finish, then laminates come to your rescue and are also easy on the pocket.
 It is also heat and moisture-resistant, making it the perfect match for a kitchen.

 Want your kitchen to look stunning?
 Then acrylic finishes give it a luxurious touch with its glossy finish.
 However, this means that fingerprint marks, dirt and stains are more visible, and your kitchen cabinets will require regular cleaning.
 Also, this is an expensive variant in finishes.

 Pro tip: For a better understanding of acrylic vs laminate, read this article.